 This post explains what a proper SEO analysis covers, what the most common issues look like for Malaysian businesses specifically, and what steps to take once you have your results.

-What an SEO analysis actually looks at
+What a free SEO analysis actually checks

 An SEO analysis is a structured review of your website that checks the factors Google uses to decide whether to show your site, and how high.